ravishu5/SAASGo/README.md

-# SaaS WebApp with Stripe Integration
+# SaaSGo , a SaaS WebApp with Stripe Integration

-Welcome to the repository of our SaaS WebApp, a comprehensive platform that offers various subscription plans through the Stripe payment gateway.
+Welcome to the repository of our SaaSGo WebApp, a comprehensive platform that offers various subscription plans through the Stripe payment gateway.
 This application allows users to browse different services, manage subscriptions, and securely process payments.

 ## Website

-Visit our live application: [SaaS WebApp](https://saasapp-1ql7.onrender.com/home)
+Visit our live application: [SaaSGo WebApp](https://saas-tgo.vercel.app/)

 ## Demo Video

-For a detailed walkthrough, watch our [Implementation Video](https://youtu.be/vxD8vmYAmUg).
+For a detailed walkthrough, watch our [Implementation Video]().

 ## Features